utilise/utilise/README.md

   * You don't have to load a 0.5MB utility library just to use one function.
   * You can be a lot smarter with dead code elimination, even if you include the base file (but not use everything).

-* There is no spraying your code with `_.` everywhere.
-These functions are largely first-class additions to the language that make your code a lot more fluent.
+* There is no spraying your code with `_.` everywhere, since these functions are largely first-class additions to the language that make your code a lot more fluent.

-* These are mostly stable, a few new ones I'm still paving the cow paths with.
+* These are mostly stable, a few new ones may still need experimenting with to get the API right.

 * Each micro-library is only just a few lines.